jsx-eslint/eslint-plugin-react/docs/rules/jsx-no-literals.md

 In JSX when using a literal string you can wrap it in a JSX container `{'TEXT'}`.
 This rules requies that you wrap all literal strings.
-Prevents any odd artifacts of highlighters if you unwrapped string contains a enclsoing character like `'` in contractions and enforces consistency.
+Prevents any odd artifacts of highlighters if your unwrapped string contains an enclosing character like `'` in contractions and enforces consistency.

 ## Rule Details